Jeffs0412/note-taking-app/README.md

 The Note Taking App is still under development, and there are plans for future improvements.
 Some of the potential enhancements include:

 - Refactoring the app using React's component-based architecture for better organization and reusability of code.
+(Please note that the React version's code is located in the "react-version" folder, specifically in the file named "react.js".)
 - Introducing drag-and-drop functionality for easy reordering of notes.
 - Enhancing the user interface with more intuitive interactions and visual feedback.